Accelerating ERM for data-driven algorithm design using output-sensitive techniques: Dynamic Programming based sequence alignment 2pg

 For the clustering algorithm family, as we have seen in Section \ref{sec:clustering}, we get a refinement of the parameter space with each new step (merge) performed by the algorithm.
 This does not hold for the sequence alignment problem.
-Instead we obtain the following DAG, from which the desired pieces can be obtained by looking at nodes with no out-edges (call these {\it terminal} nodes) .
-For subproblems falling under the base cases, we have DAGs with no edges.
-Using the recurrence relation (\ref{eqn:dp}), we note that the optimal alignment for the pair of sequences $(s_1[:i],s_2[:j])$ can be obtained from the optimal alignments for subproblems $\{(s_1[:i_{v',l}],s_2[:j_{v',l}])\}_{l\in[L_{v'}]}$ where $v'=q(s_1[:i],s_2[:j])$.
-The DAG for $(s_1[:i],s_2[:j])$ is therefore simply obtained by using the DAGs $G_{v',l}$ for the subproblems and adding directed edges from the terminal nodes of $G_{v',l}$ to new nodes $v_{p,i,j}$ corresponding to each piece $p$ of the partition $P[i][j]$ of $\cP$ given by the set of pieces of $u_{(s_1[:i],s_2[:j])}(\rho)$.
-A more compact representation of the execution graph would have only a single node $v_{i,j}$ for each subproblem $(s_1[:i],s_2[:j])$ (storing the corresponding partition $P[i][j]$) and edges directed towards $v_{i,j}$ from nodes of subproblems used to solve $(s_1[:i],s_2[:j])$.
-A naive representation of the execution graph to encode this relationship would yield an exponentially large tree corresponding to the recursion tree of the recurrence relation (\ref{eqn:dp}).
+Instead we obtain the following DAG, from which the desired pieces can be obtained by looking at nodes with no out-edges (call these {\it terminal} nodes).
+Intuitively, the DAG is built by iteratively adding nodes corresponding to subproblems $P_1,\dots,P_k$ and adding edges directed towards $P_j$ from all subproblems that appear in the DP update for it.
+That is, for {\it base case} subproblems, we have singleton nodes with no incoming edges.
+Using the recurrence relation (\ref{eqn:dp}), we note that the optimal alignment for the pair of sequences $(s_1[:\!i],s_2[:\!j])$ can be obtained from the optimal alignments for subproblems $\{(s_1[:\!i_{v',l}],s_2[:\!j_{v',l}])\}_{l\in[L_{v'}]}$ where $v'=q(s_1[:\!i],s_2[:\!j])$.
+The DAG for $(s_1[:\!i],s_2[:\!j])$ is therefore simply obtained by using the DAGs $G_{v',l}$ for the subproblems and adding directed edges from the terminal nodes of $G_{v',l}$ to new nodes $v_{p,i,j}$ corresponding to each piece $p$ of the partition $P[i][j]$ of $\cP$ given by the set of pieces of $u_{(s_1[:\!i],s_2[:\!j])}(\rho)$.
+A more compact representation of the execution graph would have only a single node $v_{i,j}$ for each subproblem $(s_1[:\!i],s_2[:\!j])$ (the node stores the corresponding partition $P[i][j]$) and edges directed towards $v_{i,j}$ from nodes of subproblems used to solve $(s_1[:\!i],s_2[:\!j])$.
+Note that the graph depends on the problem instance $(s_1,s_2)$ as the relevant DP cases $v'=q(s_1[:\!i],s_2[:\!j])$ depend on the sequences $s_1,s_2$.
+A naive way to encode the execution graph would be an exponentially large tree corresponding to the recursion tree of the recurrence relation (\ref{eqn:dp}).